jeremyers1/World-English/README.md

    Each vowel has two sounds, a long and a short sound.
 Long sounds are indicated with doubled vowels.

 2. Exterminate phonics.
-   Most phonics is eliminated.
+   Most phonics are eliminated.

 3. Remove spelling exceptions.
    There are no more complicated spelling rules to remember (which always had exceptions anyway).

 4. Reduce reading rules.
-   There are only two rules now, which are found below.
+   There are only three rules now, which are found below.
-   1. Each letter has one sound.
+   1. Each consonant has one sound.
+   2. Each vowel has only two sounds ... a long and a short.
+The long vowel is indicated with doubled vowels (long a is aa, long e is ee, etc)
-   2. Read the letters in order to form words.
+   3. Read the letters to form words.

 ## The World English Alphabet

 a - short a as in apple
 aa - long a as in ace
 b - as in book
 c - no longer used except in hard ch (Soft c as in city is now s.
-Hard c as in candy and hard ch as in chorus are now both k) d - as in dog e - short e as in end ee - long e as in eat f - as in frank g - only soft g as in green (all hard g's as in gym are now j) h - as in hello i - short i as in if ii - long i as in island j - as in jim k - as in kite l - as in life m - as in mom n - as in new o - short o as in olive oo - long o as in book p - as in pin q - no longer needed anywhere, all qu becomes kw r - as in rim s - as in silly t - as in top u - short u as in up uu - long u as in tune (si this needed?
-The differnce between oo and uu is whether the sound rolls off the roof of your mouth(oo as in book) or tongue (uu as in boom) ... maybe depends on whether it is followed with a gutteral, labial, or dental?) v - as in vowel w - as in wet x - no longer needed (all x's become ks) y - as in yellow z - as in zebra
+Hard c as in candy and hard ch as in chorus are now both k)
+d - as in dog
+e - short e as in end
+ee - long e as in eat
+f - as in frank
+g - only soft g as in green (all hard g's as in gym are now j)
+h - as in hello
+i - short i as in if
+ii - long i as in island
+j - as in jim
+k - as in kite
+l - as in life
+m - as in mom
+n - as in new
+o - short o as in olive
+oo - long o as in book
+p - as in pin
+q - no longer needed anywhere, all qu becomes kw
+r - as in rim
+s - as in silly
+t - as in top
+u - short u as in up
+uu - long u as in tune (is this needed?
+The differnce between oo and uu is whether the sound rolls off the roof of your mouth(oo as in book) or tongue (uu as in boom) ... maybe depends on whether it is followed with a gutteral, labial, or dental?)
+v - as in vowel
+w - as in wet
+x - no longer needed (all x's become ks)
+y - as in yellow
+z - as in zebra

 ## Some example changes